5p4c351ck/Blocky/docs/README.md

 ## Compile and run the program

-SDL is a dependency, so you need to install it.
+SDL is a dependency, and it is not included, so you need to install it yourself.
 Example on Debian:

 ```